HenrySpartGlobal/MemoryGame/README.md

 # Memory Game - Fruity Fruit Match

 A fruit themed memory card game that requires the user to find 2 of the same matching cards in order to gain a point.
 A timer counting down from 60 seconds is included to provide a challenge.
 If the timer hits 0 and the player hasn't completed the game, they are prompted with a game over screen and can replay.
 Furthermore, the players clicks are tracked in order to allow the user to analyse how well they are doing.
 The fewer clicks the better.
+The game is very simple, click two cards and try to find the two matching numbers!

 # Target Audience